Ellen Ochoa: Research

 Ellen Ochoa was selected by NASA in January 1990 and became an astronaut in July 1991.
 Her technical assignments in the Astronaut Office included serving as the crew representative for flight software, computer hardware and robotics, Assistant for Space Station to the Chief of the Astronaut Office, lead spacecraft communicator (CAPCOM) in Mission Control and acting as Deputy Chief of the Astronaut Office.

 Ochoa became the first Hispanic woman to go to space when she served on a nine-day mission aboard the Space Shuttle Discovery in 1993.
 The purpose of the Shuttle mission was to study the Earth's ozone layer.
 A veteran of four space flights, Ochoa has logged nearly 1000 hours in space.
 She was a mission specialist on STS-56 (1993), was payload commander on STS-66, and was mission specialist and flight engineer on STS-96 and STS-110 in 2002.
 Her third trip was for the STS-96 mission, which was a significant trip as it marked the first docking of a space shuttle with the International Space Station.
 On this mission, the crew delivered supplies, equipment, and performed a few experiments with the ISS.
 Dr. Ochoa's last trip was for the STS-110 mission, which was focused on the assembly of the ISS.
 Ochoa was in Mission Control during the Space Shuttle Columbia disaster and was one of the first personnel informed of television coverage showing Columbias disintegration.

 From 2007, after retiring from spacecraft operations, Ochoa served as deputy director of NASA's Johnson Space Center, helping to manage and direct the Astronaut Office and Aircraft Operations.
 Another milestone was her becoming director of the Flight Crew Operations Directorate after she was deputy.
+She also has a Barbie doll of her that was released in 2025 to honor woman’s history month.
 On January 1, 2013, Ochoa became the first Hispanic and second female director of the Johnson Space Center.
-In November 2024, it was announced that she joined the board of Nvidia.
+Between November 2024 and June 2025, she was on the board of Nvidia.

-National service

 Ochoa was named vice chair of the National Science Board for the 2018–2020 term.
 She currently chairs the committee evaluating nominations for the National Medal of Technology and Innovation.